bnovak1/correlated_timeseries_confidence_intervals/README.md

 * -nb NBOOTSTRAP, --nbootstrap NBOOTSTRAP
   * Number of bootstrap samples.
 Default is 100.
 * -np NPROCS, --nprocs NPROCS
-  * Number of processes to use for calculation.
-Default is the total number of available cores.
+  * Number of processors to use for calculation.
+Default is the all available.

-### Examples
+### Example

 Analyze column 1 of the specified file.
 Use nanoseconds (ns) for the time unit with an equilibration time of 0.5 ns.
 All other options default.